Intervention/docs/zodiac/v7/introduction/frameworks.md

 ## Laravel

-Although the library is framework agnostic it comes with a service provider for the Laravel Framework.
-Which will be discovered automatically and registers the calculator into your installation.
+Although the library is framework agnostic, it comes with a service provider for the Laravel Framework, which will be discovered automatically and registers the calculator into your installation.

 ### Application-wide Configuration